rspec/rspec-core/README.md

 Whether you are setting a message expectation or a method stub, you can tell the object precisely how to respond.
-The most generic way is to pass a block to +stub+ or +should_receive+:
+The most generic way is to pass a block to `stub` or `should_receive`:

     double.should_receive(:msg) { value }

-When the double receives the +msg+ message, it evaluates the block and returns the result.
+When the double receives the `msg` message, it evaluates the block and returns the result.

     double.should_receive(:msg).and_return(value)